qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 );
 ```

-Insert a point with sparse vector into the created collection:
+Insert a point with a sparse vector into the created collection:

 ```http
 PUT /collections/{collection_name}/points